Skyscanner/backpack-ios/CONTRIBUTING.md

 With `rbenv` use `rbenv install` to install the project's version of Ruby.
 For `nvm` use `nvm use`.
 Also ensure you install `bundler` for Ruby with `gem install bundler`.

+Use the most recent stable version of Xcode, however the project should work with old verisons of the same major.

 ## Setup

 Given that you have a compatible environment as stated above you can now setup the project.